 - (a) in relation to clause 8.9, means the set of all Sites in the Control Group and Treatment Group; or - (b) in relation to Implementations under clause 7A using the Sampling Method, means the set of all Sites identified as meeting the Eligibility Requirements. - "Pre-Implementation Period" means the Measurement Period prior to the Implementation Period.
-If Method 5.3 is used, the Pre-Implementation Period must cover the same period of time in a previous year as the Implementation Period. - "Prescribed Transmission Services" has the same meaning as it has in the National Electricity Rules under the National Electricity (NSW) Law. - "Prior Accreditation" means an accreditation with respect to a Recognised Energy Saving Activity where the Accreditation Date is on or before 30 June 2014 and that accreditation has not been cancelled, and includes the conditions to that accreditation. - "Product" means a class of End-User Equipment identified uniquely by its manufacturer identifier and manufacturer's model identifier and, in some cases, model year or year of manufacture. - "Product Stewardship Scheme" means a recycling program such as 'Fluorocycle' or equivalent. - "Project Impact Assessment Method" means the method in clause 7. - "Project Impact Assessment with Measurement and Verification Method" means the method in clause 7A. - "Public Lighting Inventory" means the inventory required to be maintained by the Distributor, in accordance with the NSW Public Lighting Code. - "Publish" means to document and make publicly available, on the Energy Savings Scheme website, www.ess.nsw.gov.au. - "Purchaser" means, for the purposes of clause 7, 7A and 9, the person who purchases or leases the goods or services that enable the relevant Energy Savings to be made; except where - (a) the person is an Accredited Certificate Provider and is not the owner, occupier or operator of the Site; or - (b) the person purchases or leases the goods or services for the purpose of reselling the End-User Equipment, unless the resale will be an inclusion in a contract for the sale of land, or in a strata scheme, the sale of a lot.
+If Method 5.3 is used, the Pre-Implementation Period must cover the same period of time in a previous year as the Implementation Period. - "Prescribed Transmission Services" has the same meaning as it has in the National Electricity Rules under the National Electricity (NSW) Law. - "Prior Accreditation" means an accreditation with respect to a Recognised Energy Saving Activity where the Accreditation Date is on or before 30 June 2014 and that accreditation has not been cancelled, and includes the conditions to that accreditation. - "Product" means a class of End-User Equipment identified uniquely by its manufacturer identifier and manufacturer's model identifier and, in some cases, model year or year of manufacture.

+- "Product Stewardship Scheme" means a recycling program such as 'Fluorocycle' or equivalent. - "Project Impact Assessment Method" means the method in clause 7. - "Project Impact Assessment with Measurement and Verification Method" means the method in clause 7A. - "Public Lighting Inventory" means the inventory required to be maintained by the Distributor, in accordance with the NSW Public Lighting Code. - "Publish" means to make publicly available in writing, for example on a website or online system maintained by the Scheme Administrator or another NSW Government agency. - "Purchaser" means, for the purposes of clause 7, 7A and 9, the person who purchases or leases the goods or services that enable the relevant Energy Savings to be made; except where - (a) the person is an Accredited Certificate Provider and is not the owner, occupier or operator of the Site; or - (b) the person purchases or leases the goods or services for the purpose of reselling the End-User Equipment, unless the resale will be an inclusion in a contract for the sale of land, or in a strata scheme, the sale of a lot.